-Puran File Recovery works well on both 32 and 64-bit versions of Windows operating systems spanning from Windows XP to Windows 10, and can be found in a more portable form that doesn’t demand installation.
+Puran File Recovery works well on both 32 and 64-bit versions of Windows operating systems spanning from Windows XP to Windows 10.
+It can be found in a more portable form that doesn’t demand installation.

-The term “undelete” seems to be a theme in the world of file recovery software.
-Glary Undelete is another free file recovery software that is exceptionally user-friendly, and sports a user interface that appeals to the eyes of the typical consumer.
+The term “undelete” seems to be a theme in file recovery software.
+Glary Undelete is another free file recovery software that is exceptionally user-friendly and sports a user interface that appeals to the eyes of the typical consumer.

-Rocking a neat little feature which mimics Windows Explorer in that it can see folders, with a “State” indicator for each individual file to notify the user of the viability of it being recovered.
+Rocking is a neat little feature miming Windows Explorer in that it can see folders, with a “State” indicator for each file to notify the user of the viability of it being recovered.
 It can recover files from hard drives and portable media such as USB drives and memory cards of any shape or form.

 Though it might not be too popular with computer novices owing to its command line interface, TestDisk is one of the more venerable and reliable free file recovery software tools.

 This gives its users the ability to rebuild boot sectors, fix deleted partition tables and recover files from various file systems such as FAT and NTFS as well as ext2.
-If all of that wasn’t enough, it’s available on every major platform out there.
+If all that wasn’t enough, it’s available on every major platform.

-If you’re serious about getting your files back no matter the circumstances, invest in learning about TestDisk and its plethora of features.
+If you’re serious about returning your files, no matter the circumstances, invest in learning about TestDisk and its many features.

-Much like TestDisk, PhotoRec also makes use of a command line interface which would honestly scare most potential users away.
+Much like TestDisk, PhotoRec also uses a command line interface, which would honestly scare most potential users away.
 However, one should never judge a book by its cover.

 An efficient and powerful free file recovery software, PhotoRec is praised for the range of devices it can extract lost files from.
 Spanning everything from digital cameras to CDs to hard drives and even MP3 players.

 It’s especially proficient at recovering images, videos and all sorts of other media and regular files, including over 440 different file formats.
-PhotoRec is an essential tool for those of us who are serious about never losing memory to faults or accidents.
+PhotoRec is an essential tool for those serious about never losing memory to faults or accidents.

 MiniTool Partition Recovery

 So far, all the free file recovery software mentioned are very good at recovering lone deleted files.
-A simple enough task for tools like these.
+It is a simple enough task for tools like these.
 But what are you going to do when you lose a whole partition?

 MiniTool Partition Recovery is available on almost all iterations of Microsoft Windows, up to Windows 10.